stefa-sal/figo/README.md

 # FIGO - Federated Infrastructure for GPU Orchestration

-FIGO is a tool for managing LXD instances and GPU profiles.
-It provides commands to handle instances and GPU profiles, including showing information, starting and stopping instances, and managing GPU profiles.
+FIGO is a tool for managing federated testbed with CPUs and GPUs.
+It provides commands to handle instances (VMs and contariners) and GPU profiles.

 # Usage

-FIGO provides various commands to manage LXD instances and GPU profiles.
+FIGO provides various commands to manage VM and container instances and GPU profiles.
 Below is a detailed guide on how to use these commands.

 ## General Usage